JustAdams/Quizzer/README.md

 ]
 ```

 and insert into the root directory.
-Change the name of the file to be either questions.json or change the file name
-inside the source code to match whichever you prefer.
+Run the application with the JSON filename as the only argument.